 Benjamin's project seeks to bring together studies of conceptual change with studies of ideology.
 While conceptual approaches to ideology are well established and have developed a comprehensive… read more

-Neo-liberalisation of centre-right parties is an established phenomenon in the literature but looking at this process comparatively, considering different national traditions, party families, forms of neo-liberalism and chronologies allows the analysis to extend beyond a limited context.
-The Conservative Party, Republican Party and CDU have different starting and ending points ideologically, whether the process of transformation is similar is the focus of the study.
+Neoliberalisation of centre-right parties is an established phenomenon in the literature but looking at this process comparatively, considering different national traditions, party families, forms of neo-liberalism and chronologies allows the analysis to extend beyond a limited context.
+The Conservative Party and the CDU have different starting and ending points ideologically, whether the process of transformation is similar is the focus of the study.
 This project also presents consideration of the role of parties in ideological co-construction.